Nexedi/jio/docs/sphinx/source/manage_documents.rst

 Below you can find sample calls of the main jIO methods.
-All examples are using revisions (as in revision storage or replicate revision storage), so you can see, how method calls should be made with either of these storages.
+All examples are using revisions (as in revision storage or replicate revision storage), so you can see how method calls should be made with either of these storages.

 .. code-block:: javascript
     :linenos: